Aboriginal and Torres Strait Islander people are warned that this website may contain images and voices of deceased persons.

 ‘Nestling in the hollows of the sand dunes beyond the partly-demolished buildings of the old Fremantle Smelting Works is a motley collection of tenements, the existence of which is probably unknown to thousands of metropolitan dwellers.
 A less-inviting prospect as a permanent home-site would be difficult to conceive; yet men have lived there for as long as twenty years.’

-The following is an extract from The Smelters Camp Research Project, produced by Julie Raffaele in 2019.
+The following is an extract from The Smelters Camp Research Project, produced by Julie Raffaele in 2019 and updated in 2024.
 The full project can be downloaded below.

 Location